aws-controllers-k8s/community/docs/content/docs/tutorials/lambda-oci-example.md

 ### Configure IAM permissions

-Once the service controller is deployed [configure the IAM permissions][irsa-permissions] for the controller to invoke the Lambda API.
-For full details, please review the AWS Controllers for Kubernetes documentation for [how to configure the IAM permissions][irsa-permissions].
+Once the service controller is deployed [configure the IAM permissions](https://aws-controllers-k8s.github.io/community/docs/user-docs/irsa/) for the controller to invoke the Lambda API.
+For full details, please review the AWS Controllers for Kubernetes documentation for [how to configure the IAM permissions](https://aws-controllers-k8s.github.io/community/docs/user-docs/irsa/).
 If you follow the examples in the documentation, use the value of `lambda` for `SERVICE`.

 ## Create Lambda function handler